mhx/dwarfs/doc/dwarfs.md

     try or require `mlock()`ing of the file system metadata into memory.

+  * `-o enable_nlink`
+    Set this option if you want correct hardlink counts for regular files.
+If this is not specified, the hardlink count will be 1.
+    Enabling this will slow down the initialization of the fuse driver as the hardlink counts will be determined by a full file system scan (it only takes about a millisecond to scan through 100,000 files, so this isn't dramatic).
+The fuse driver will also consume more memory to hold the hardlink count table.
+    This will be 4 bytes for every regular file inode.

   * `-o debuglevel=`*name*:
     Use this for different levels of verbosity along with either the `-f` or `-d` FUSE options.
 This can give you some insight